 back to top

-- Arm or Leg - sudden pain, swelling, tenderness
+- Arm or Leg - sudden or gradual pain, swelling, tenderness and warmth

-- Lung - sharp chest pain, rapid pulse, bloody cough, shortness of breath, sweating, fever
+- Lung - sharp chest pain, racing heart, shortness of breath, sweating, fever, coughing up blood

 - Abdomen - severe abdominal pain, vomiting, diarrhea